 docker compose up -dto start containers in daemon mode

 - Enter the container via

-docker compose exec php bashand navigate to the root directory:
+docker compose exec php bash(you are now in the root directory:

 - Install Composer dependencies via